Har01d/XTTestnetBlocks/readme.md

 1. Set up a Bitcoin XT testnet full node using `testnet=1` in `bitcoin.conf`
 2. You need to set up a postgresql database, then run a script from `sql.sql`
 3. Update `config.php` with your settings
-4. You need to run bootstrap.php to fill the database: `/usr/bin/php bootstrap.php`.
-That can take quite some time.
-5. After this set up a cron service to run `bootstrap.php` every 10-20 minutes
+4. Set up a cron service to run `/usr/bin/php bootstrap.php` every 10-20 minutes (each run will clean and refill the database)
-6. You can see the results in `index.php`
+5. You can see the results in `index.php`

-If you want to analyze more than 1.000 blocks, you might want to change `FIRST_BLOCK_TO_PROCESS` constant in `config.php`
+If you want to analyze more than 1.000 blocks, you might want to change `BLOCKS_TO_PROCESS` constant in `config.php`